Persian Grooming & Bathing Guide

 - pet comb or brush

 2.)
-Next, hold your kitten by the scruff of the neck (this will not hurt them) and gently hold your kitten under the running water of the faucet, avoiding the kitten’s head.
-Talk to your kitten during this process as it helps comfort them and reassure them:)
+Second, hold your kitten by the scruff of the neck (this will not hurt them) and gently hold your kitten under the running water of the faucet, avoiding the kitten’s head.
+Talk to your kitten during this process as it helps comfort them and reassure them:) Remember, this is how the mama kitty holds her young to ensure safety.

 3.)
-After the coat has been saturated, add a small amount of pet safe shampoo (dime to quarter size) and work into your kitten’s coat thoroughly.
+Thirdly, after the coat has been saturated, add a small amount of pet safe shampoo (dime to quarter size) and work into your kitten’s coat thoroughly.

 4.)
 Rinse all soap residue from your kitten’s coat.
 Be sure to rinse completely as any soap residue left may cause irritated and dry skin.

 5.)
-Once rinsed wrap your kitten in a warm, fluffy towel straight from the dryer.
+Finally, once rinsed wrap your kitten in a warm, fluffy towel straight from the dryer.
 Wrap your kitten’s body up as you would a baby, keeping them warm and secure in the towel.

 Cleaning the ears